aws-samples/eks-blueprints-for-proton/README.md

-## Note for folks testing this as of 4/14 and through likely ALL April: Proton IAM policies are currently being fixed so ignore ALL steps to create dev and admin users (only test the workflow below with an admin user at the AWS account level)

 #### What is the goal of this tutorial?

 This repository includes a template example to configure AWS Proton as a vending machine for EKS cluster using Terraform.
 For more information about this use case please read this [blog post]().
 This tutorial is not intended to be used as-is for production.
 It provides an example of how to use Proton for this specific scenario.